cleanstart-dev/cleanstart-tools/clnstrt-cli/sign and verify/README.md

 - For image signing and verification, both a public key and a private key are required.

+### Note:
+We are using python-test:latest, python:latest images here.
+- python-test:latest - custom image build using python-test.yaml configuration, in /build and push/README.md
+- python:latest - public image of python

-you can generate private and public key using below commands
+you can generate private and public key using below commands.

 ```bash
 # Private key can be generated using this command